johnmyleswhite/cumplyr/README.md

 # An Extension of plyr to Overlapping Data Problems

-Simple implementations of extensions to plyr functions that use a more general version of the split-apply-combine strategy that permits splitting the data into sets that overlap.
-In particular, the current function, `cumddply`, allows splitting data into overlapping, sequential sets so that cumulative quantities like running means can be calculated.

-The next extension after this is to extend to bounded regions about the current constraints for performing, for example, many kernel calculations on splits of the data.

 # Usage Example

 Compute a running mean within each subset of trials in the current block using all trials before the current trial: